 I have completed the required training and exam.
 I have read and understand all privacy and security policies and procedures that have been provided to me San Juan County Public Hospital District No. 1, DBA San Juan Island EMS and Village at the Harbor.
-I agree to abide by all policies or be subject to disciplinary action, which may include verbal or written warning, suspension, or termination of employment or of any membership or association with San Juan County Public Hospital District No. 1, DBA San Juan County Public Hospital District No. 1, DBA San Juan Island EMS and Village at the Harbor.
-This is not a contract of employment and does not alter the nature of the existing relationship between San Juan County Public Hospital District No. 1, DBA San Juan Island EMS and Village at the Harbor.
-This is not a contract No. 1, DBA San Juan Island EMS and Village at the Harbor.
-This is not a contract No. 1, DBA San Juan Island EMS and Village at the Harbor.
-This is not a contract No. 1, DBA San Juan Island EMS and Village At the Harbor.
-This No. 1, DBA San Juan Island EMS and Village At the Harbor.
-This No. 1, DBA San Juan Island EMS and Village At the Harbor.
-This No. 1, DBA San Juan Island EMS and Village At the Harbor.
-This No. 1, DBA San Juan Island EMS and Village At the Harbor.
-This No. 1, DBA San Juan Island EMS and Village At the Harbor.
-This No. 1, DBA San Juan Island EMS and Village At the Harbor.
-This No. 1, DBA San Juan Island EMS and Village At the Harbor.
-This No. 1, DBA San Juan Island EMS and Village At the Harbor.
-This No. 1, DBA San Juan Island EMS and Village At the Harbor.
-This No. 1, DBA San Juan Island EMS and Village At the Harbor.
-This No. 1, DBA San Juan Island EMS and Village At the Harbor.
-At most the Harbor.
-This No. 1, DBA San Juan Island EMS and Village At the Harbor.
-At most the Harbor.
+I agree to abide by all policies or be subject to disciplinary action, which may include verbal or written warning, suspension, or termination of employment or of any membership or association with San Juan County Public Hospital District No. 1, DBA San Juan Island EMS and Village at the Harbor.
+This is not a contract of employment and does not alter the nature of the existing relationship between San Juan County Public Hospital District No. 1, DBA San Juan Island EMS and Village at the Harbor, and me.

-Name:

-Signature:

-Date:
+Name: Signature: Date: